 Figure 1.
-The two chains comprising the insulin structure, A and B, indicating also a disulphide bond between cysteines, since they are very important in stabilizing the two chains together.
+The two chains comprising the insulin structure, A and B, indicating also a disulphide bond between cysteines since they are very important in stabilizing the two chains together.

 Chain structure from ref.
 8

-In addition it is very important to realize that most of hormones functions are more potent once the 3D structure is obtained.
-Consequently modifications on any of the amino acids of the two chains or any conformational changes, alter the activity as well.9 Finally it is worth mentioning that achievements to build up newly modified structures have been done, as reported by Schuttler and Brandenburg10, by cross-linking for example insulin dimers together since such alterations can be very helpful on obtaining more information on insulin secretion mechanisms and action.
+In addition, it is very important to realize that most of hormone functions are more potent once the 3D structure is obtained.
+Consequently modifications on any of the amino acids of the two chains or any conformational changes alter the activity as well.9 Finally, it is worth mentioning that achievements to build up newly modified structures have been done, as reported by Schuttler and Brandenburg10, by cross-linking, for example, insulin dimers together, since such alterations can be very helpful in obtaining more information on insulin-secretion mechanisms and action.